Hyperobjekt/seda-site/content/methods/sections/raw-data.md

 - All 50 state and DC
 - School years 2008-09 through 2017-18
 - Grades 3-8
-- Math and Rnglish Language Arts (RLA)
+- Math and Reading Language Arts (RLA)
 - Various subgroups of students: all students, racial/ethnic subgroups, gender subgroups, economic subgroups, etc.

 For details on missing data, see the <a href="/papers/SEDA_documentation_v30_DRAFT09212019.pdf" target="_blank" rel="noopener noreferrer">SEDA Technical Documentation</a>.